 Web analytics have a language all their own, so the first step is understanding the terminology.
 Here’s a short list of glossary terms:

-If you’re like most business owners, you want to know how your website is impacting your bottom line.
+If you’re like most business owners, you want to know how your website design is impacting your bottom line.
 In order to do that, you need to track your website conversions – primarily form fills and phone calls.

 While it’s possible to set up conversion tracking in Google Analytics, the process can be cumbersome and technical.
 I’d highly recommend getting separate lead tracking software to help you track and follow up with individual leads.
-These types of software programs usually have an easy-to-use dashboard where you can see all of your website leads.
+These types of software programs usually have an easy-to-use dashboard where you can see all of your websites leads.